Ayurvedic Approach to Anxiety: Dinacharya

 Some prefer to do this in bed, and others like to do this seated.
 Regardless of your positioning, take anywhere from 3-30 minutes to watch your breath.

 Do Nothing: It is simple.
 You’re already breathing.
 Spend the next five minutes doing just that.
 Breathing and watching.
 Do not change the breath.
 Let the breath move in and out of the body as it pleases.
+Just like that, your body is breathing itself.

 #3.
 MAKE YOUR BED

-This is one of the characterized ‘Keystone Habits’.
+A classic and characterized ‘Keystone Habits’.
 This is something that kick starts a pattern of other good behavior.

 Get it Done: “If you want to change the world, start off by making your bed.”
 Huffington Post